 This article provides an outline of issues to consider when planning and designing new spaces.
-Many of the ideas included will be beneficial to the general public, not just those with ASD.
+Many of the ideas included will be beneficial to the general public, not just those on the autism spectrum.

 - Excess noise can be at best distracting and at worst, sensory overload.

 - Care should be taken to reduce sounds, rattles, and related noises from ventilation and related systems.